31 Different Types of Wasps in Missouri

 If you encounter one of these wasps in your yard or garden, it’s best to leave it be.

-Cuckoo wasps are a type of parasitic wasp that can be found in Missouri.
-These small wasps can vary in color from metallic blues and greens to even purples and oranges.
+Cuckoo wasps are a type of parasitic wasp found in Missouri.
+These small wasps can vary in color from metallic blues and greens to purples and oranges.

-Cuckoo wasps, one of the types of wasps in Missouri, are beneficial to the environment as they help to control insect pests.
+Cuckoo wasps, one of the types of wasps in Missouri, benefit the environment by helping control insect pests.

 These include mason bees, leaf-cutter bees, digger bees, carpenter bees, sweat bees, and mud daubers.

-Cuckoo wasps can be considered pests, but they are actually beneficial to the environment due to their role in pest control.
+Cuckoo wasps can be considered pests, but they benefit the environment due to their role in pest control.

 Since they parasitize other insects, they help to keep pest populations in check, reducing the need for chemical treatments.

-Additionally, some cuckoo wasps also feed on pollen and nectar, making them important pollinators.
+Some cuckoo wasps feed on pollen and nectar, making them important pollinators.

-The Double-banded Scoliid Wasp is one of the most common types of wasps in Missouri.
+The Double-banded Scoliid Wasp is one of Missouri‘s most common wasps.

-These wasps measure around 1 inch long and have yellow and black stripes on their bodies, with a blackheads and red eyes.
+These wasps measure around 1 inch long and have yellow and black stripes on their bodies, with blackheads and red eyes

 This wasp species is known for its fierce predatory instincts, and its larvae are often used as biological control agents against pest insects.

-The European Paper Wasp (Polistes dominula) is also one of the most common types of wasps in Missouri.
+The European Paper Wasp (Polistes dominula) is also one of Missouri’s most common types of wasps.

 This species has a black and yellow color pattern, and its body is about one-half inch long.